nexy7574/top.py/README.md

 ## Introduction

+> Warning! top.py is not tested to be compatible with discord.py forks, or any other library than the official
+> discord.py library.
+If you encounter issues when using another library, please open an issue with as much detail
+> and support will be added.

 top.py is a python wrapper for the top.gg discord bot list API. top.py aims to be object-oriented, whereas the official top.gg python SDK is more low-level raw data.